pallets-eco/flask-admin/doc/quickstart.rst

 This page gives quick introduction to Flask-Admin library.
 It is assumed that reader has some prior knowledge of the `Flask <http://flask.pocoo.org/>`_ framework.

+If you're Django user, you might also find :doc:`django_migration` guide helpful.

 Introduction
 ------------